eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 ### Rollout

 This RFC expects the added ecosystem CI job to _likely_ consistently pass.
-A CI job will be added to the `eslint/eslint` repo, but will not immediately be a part of `main` branch or PR branch builds.
+A CI job will be added to the `eslint/eslint` repository, but will not immediately be a part of `main` branch or PR branch builds.
 To be safe, this RFC proposes rolling out CI job in three steps:

 1. On a CI cron job once a day, targeting the `main` branch but not blocking its builds
-2. On the `main` branch only
+2. On the `main` branch only, with failures showing as failures in its builds
 3. On all PRs targeting the `main` branch, alongside existing CI jobs

+Each step will replace the previous step.
+Once all three are done, running ecosystem tests will be a standard part of `main` branch and pull request CI along with existing tasks like linting and testing.

 Starting with a job separately from `main` ensures that unexpectedly high frequencies of breakages are caught early, without blocking `main` branch builds.
 At least one month should be held between those steps to make sure the job is consistently passing.